gkaf89/NCC-Trainings/docs/courses/openmp/exercise-4.md

         !$omp end do
         !$omp end parallel
         ```

-#### <u>Static</u>
+## Static

 - The number of iterations are divided by chunksize.
 - If the chunksize is not provided, a number of iterations will be divided by the size of the team of threads.
   - e.g., n=100, numthreads=5; each thread will execute the 20 iterations in parallel.
 - This is useful when the computational cost is similar to each iteration.

 ??? example "Examples and Question: static"